resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 So that’s the Settings tab and its children.
 Site wide changes that work across all projects.

-Here’s a usability oddity.

-**Demonstrate:**

-Click on the Project tab.
-See how the settings tab collapses, and the project tab opens up?

-Click on the Settings tab.
-See how we’re back to where we started?

-Click on the Project tab.
-Click on the Compute tab.
-See how it all collapses, but the Settings tab is still there?

-Click on the Compute tab, to open it up.
-Now click on the Overview entry.
-Where’s the Settings tab?

-**Answer:** All gone!

 So remember: if you want to change things do with your personal details, such as language and password: the top right drop down with your name on it is the way to go!